JDs2019sk/RTTSSL/README.md

 └── gpu_test.py           # GPU test for performance tracking (NVIDIA only)
 ```

-#### Some folders will not be present, but they will be created by executing the program. [`data/ datasets/ logs/ models/ recordings/ faces/`]
+#### Some folders will not be present, but they will be created by executing the program. [`data/ datasets/ logs/ models/ recordings/ faces/ test_images`]

 ## 🐋 Docker Support